kreininmv/General-physics/1-sem/README.md

-# Question of your choice of 1-d semester
+# Question of my choice of 1-d semester